patrickkempff/environment-setup/README.md

 Installs vagrant and virtualbox with virtualbox extension pack.
 More info [plugins/vagrant](plugins/vagrant)

+### iTerm

+Installs iTerm and adds the DimmedMonokai theme.
+See [plugins/iterm](plugins/iterm) for more information.

+### MacDown

+Installs the latest version of MacDown.
+See [plugins/macdown](plugins/macdown) for more information.

+### Visual Studio Code

+This plugin installs the latest version of Visual Studio Code.
+See [plugins/vscode](plugins/vscode) for more information.

+### Docker

+This plugin installs the latest version of Docker.
+See [plugins/docker](plugins/docker) for more information.

 ### Adobe Creative Cloud

 This plugin installs the creative cloud app which can be used to install Photoshop, Illustrator, Lightroom, After Effects and more.
 See [plugins/adobe](plugins/adobe)
-### iTerm

-Installs iTerm and adds the DimmedMonokai theme.
-See [plugins/iterm](plugins/iterm) for more information.

 ### Apps

 Installs the latest versions of the following apps:

-* iTerm2
-* VirtualBox
-* VirtualBox Extension Pack
-* MacDown
 * 1Password
 * Google Chrome
 * Firefox